European Central Bank - eurosystem

 • risk management framework

-Measuring and monitoring these risks is also important for us in safeguarding the safety and soundness of the euro area banking sector and entire financial system.
+Measuring and monitoring these risks is also important for us in protecting the safety and soundness of the euro area banking sector and entire financial system.
 It is our responsibility to make sure that banks can detect, manage and disclose risks properly, including those resulting from climate change.

 We also need to manage climate-related risks in our own portfolios.